 From 400m to 1K

 In October I switched to running cross country from the longer runs on the outside track.
-Softer surface, rougher pace and the pain centers shifted again.
+Softer surface, rougher pace.
 I dropped the short sprints and added long slow distance work to the mix.
 This was something I had been avoiding for two decades but after dropping 12 kilos in the last ten months I wanted to see if my knees could take on a bit more mileage per week.
 The warm up laps now went up a full mile followed by a mix of 200, 300, 400 and 600m.
 As I added distance we cut away the short sprints.

 I didn’t think it would be possible for me to run the 5K but we did it one morning in November.
 Road running wasn’t an option but we took it on in Taiwan in December after discovering a riverside path.
 As the formats changed and training intensity reduced the pain dialed itself down to a dull ache.
 Then winter hit with full intensity and the morning runs were no longer an option.

-The 400 and 800 meter had been conquered but there was bigger game on the track.
+Both the 400 and 800 meter had been conquered but there was bigger game on the track.
 While I was at it, I wanted to hit personal best across all the “k’s” leading up to 5K.
 I had come a long way.
-From running out of steam in three minutes in Tehran to running a full kilometer in three and a half minutes eleven months later in Karachi.
+From running out of steam in three minutes in Tehran to running a full kilometer in four and a half minutes eleven months later in Karachi.
+From 1K to running the under 50 cross country in February and finishing third within a group of 40 year olds.
+Breaking the sub 5 minute barrier for 5K by running it in 24:00 flat in May 2017.

 The magic sauce

 I wish I knew which specific ingredient made this miracle happen.
-To graduate from a wheel chair in September to running 400m a year later.
+To graduate from a wheelchair in September to running 5k 18 months later.

 My kids helped.
 Seeing them run every day was the primary inspiration that made me run.
 If they hadn’t taken up athletics I don’t think I would have recovered from my August disaster.
 Training and running with them and shaming them into running faster than their out of shape dad is still my primary motivation for training.

 Diet played a big role.
 I went off red meat, cheese, eggs, nuts and chocolates for over a year.
 All good things.
 That combined with the heavy training led to a drop of 15% of my total body weight.
-I came down to 86.7 kgs from a shade over 100 kgs.
+I dropped down to 86 kgs from just over 100 kgs.

 Buying shoes for kids in the club taught me a great deal about cushioning and the difference it makes.
 We went from Rebook to Nike to Sketchers to Adidas to New Balance and then hung on to the tech boost technology from the German shoe manufacturer.